rajlad414/dog-emotion-identification-system/README.md

 #### Dataset:
 There are 2560 images for training the model belonging to 4 classes:
-560 Angry images
+1. 560 Angry images,
-680 Happy images
+2. 680 Happy images,
-616 Neutral images
+3. 616 Neutral images,
-704 Sad images
+4. 704 Sad images,
 There are1096 images for validating the model belonging to 4 classes:
-248 Angry images
+1. 248 Angry images
-296 Happy images
+2. 296 Happy images
-264 Neutral images
+3. 264 Neutral images
-288 Sad images.
+4. 288 Sad images.

 #### Platform Used:
-Language: Python, HTML, CSS, JavaScript
+> Language: Python, HTML, CSS, JavaScript
-Tool: Jupyter Notebook, VS Studio
+> Tool: Jupyter Notebook, VS Studio
-BuildIn: Django Framework
+> BuildIn: Django Framework

 #### To run the App:
 1. Open cmd